LuisGC/blog/content/2018/01/things-that-Java-developers-really-need-to-know.md

 OK, it's not my case but if you already know everything that I mentioned (or so you think) let me give some bonus recommendations:

-* If you are a **proficient** Java developer, you should consider staying in the backend.
-It may seem that it is unavoidable to code frontend, but there is plenty of fun and complexity in the back.
+* If you are a **proficient** Java developer, you should consider staying in the back-end.
+It may seem that it is unavoidable to code front-end, but there is plenty of fun and complexity in the back.
 Nowadays you can evolve and grow your career without changing the platform.

-* Dive deep into performance and fine tuning.
+* Learn about performance and fine tuning, at least the basics.

 * Learn about [**Apache Kafka**](https://kafka.apache.org/), it'll open you some doors now and probably lots more in the near future.